sveltejs/v2.svelte.dev/content/guide/02-template-syntax.md

 As with tags, you can use any JavaScript expression in triples, and it will automatically update the document when your data changes.

-> Triples will **not** sanitize the HTML before rendering it!
+> HTML is **not** sanitized before it is rendered!
 If you are displaying user input, you are responsible for first sanitizing it.
-Not doing so opens you up to all sorts of different attacks.
+Not doing so potentially opens you up to XSS attacks.

 ### If blocks